deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 The notion of a quantum generative process that underlies the fabric of spacetime leads to the implication that causality has to evolve beyond the strict “before-after” relation towards a spacetime-agnostic view.
 When removing time from causality, it is indeed no longer possible to discern cause from effect because, in the absence of time, there is no “happen-before” relation any longer, and therefore, the designation of cause or effect indeed becomes arbitrary, just as Russell hinted at earlier on.
 When removing space from causality, the location of a cause or effect in space is not possible anymore because space itself is no longer available.

-> Naturally, the absence of space and time raises the
+> The absence of spacetime raises the question:
-> question of: What is the essence of causality?
+> What is the essence of causality?

 Logically, the answer comes in three parts: